Engineers Without Borders

 About Engineers Without Borders:

-Founded in 1999, Engineers Without Borders (EWB) is a charity that aims to eliminate poverty and inequality.
-EWB invests in local businesses and supports innovators across the globe to address the root causes of poverty.
+Founded in 1999, Engineers Without Borders (EWB) addresses global challenges through engineering and technological innovation.
+EWB invests in local businesses and supports innovators across the globe to tackle the root causes of poverty.
 The charity mainly works in Sub-Saharan Africa but wants to impact communities around the world.
+There are over 1,000 EWB chapter members at universities and professional institutions across Canada.
 EWB’s main charitable programs are Investing in Ventures, Investing in People, and Public Education and Awareness.
-In F2021, the charity spent $1.6m on its programs.
+In F2022, the charity spent $1.3m on its programs and in F2023 it spent $1.5m.

-The charity spent $512k on its Investing in Ventures program, which represents 31% of total program spending.
+The charity spent $321k on its Investing in Ventures program, which represents 25% of total program spending.
 This program involves making long-term investments in small and growing businesses in Sub-Saharan Africa to promote innovation and stimulate economic growth.
 The charity reports that Sub-Saharan Africa has the highest rates of early-stage entrepreneurship on the planet, with over 250 million people working for small and growing business.
-In F2020, EWB supported 24 social ventures in the region, including a $50,000 investment in the company MPost.
+In F2022 in partnership with United Social Venture (USV), EWB ran a second cohort of the Canada-Africa Innovation Fellowship (CAIF) program.
+This program connects young leaders from sub-Saharan Africa and Canada, inspiring them to harness their specialized knowledge and create innovative solutions to persistent problems.
+Mining Shared Value (MSV), an initiative of EWB, completed an 11-month project with the Ford Foundation, concluding the capacity building work with partner civil society organizations in Peru and Colombia.
+Additionally, MSV’s Local Content Map was launched as part of the Extractives-led Local Economic Diversification (ELLED) program and MSV released a brief called “Local Mining Supply Chain Preparedness for the Green Transition”.

-In F2021, EWB spent $385k on its Public Education and Awareness program, which represents 24% of total program spending.
+In F2022, EWB spent $368k on its Public Education and Awareness program, which represents 28% of total program spending.
 This program involves advocacy campaigns which aim to increase the Canadian government’s funding of local enterprise in Africa.
-In F2020 the charity launched two national campaigns, had 60 meetings with MPs, and sent 150 letters to the Minister of Finance.
+In F2022, the charity launched a digital, multi-year advocacy campaign: Question The System, and ran two virtual Volunteer Day panels.

 My anchor